archerImagine/AByteOfPython-1/Chapter_05/ReadMe.md

 If we want a string to behave just like a string without the escape sequence we can use the string appended with `r` like `r"NewLines are indicated by \n"` will output like `NewLines are indicated by \n`

+The raw string is very helpful in case of using regular expression.

 ## Variable ##